 The department also funds the Center for Inclusive Child Care (CICC) to provide coaching services including support, training, and resources to child care programs on a wide range of topics including social emotional development, behavioral guidance strategies, positive behavior intervention supports and wellbeing.
 CICC coaches focus on a strengths-based, positive approach in partnership with educators to establish goals for themselves, their program and the children and families they serve.
 The coaches focus on what providers are doing well and provide reassurance and encouragement in the face of challenges.
 Through the coaching partnership educators have the opportunity to grow their knowledge and skills to meet the needs of the children and families they serve.
 In addition, CICC's Early Childhood Leadership Development model is available to center-based directors across Minnesota who want to build leadership capacity, improve program quality, create a community of support, and build confidence in their practice.
 The cohort model supports leaders to develop ongoing relationships of support with trusted professionals, lead with intentionality, enhance their management skills and supports trauma informed care.

-Mental Health Consultation (MHC) is available to licensed child care programs across the state and and is promoted by CICC and Child Care Aware coaches who are working with the program and are trained to identify mental health needs that providers may have.
+Mental Health Consultation (MHC) is available to licensed child care programs across the state.
 MHC includes a combination of training, skill building and reflective support (active listening, exploration of the provider's beliefs and feelings, and problem solving) to promote the social and emotional health and wellbeing of not only young children and their families but the providers themselves.
 As providers experience support through consultation, they have greater capacity to regulate and relate in healthy ways with the children they serve.

 Finally, providers registering with the Child Care Assistance Program (CCAP) receive information about resources available to support children with special needs, including social emotional and behavioral needs, through the Child Care Assistance Program (CCAP) Provider Guide (DHS-5260).

-General Public: The department supports the dissemination of information about socialemotional/behavioral development and early childhood mental health to the general public via grant funding to the Center for Inclusive Child Care, collaboration with the Minnesota Department of Education (MDE) through their Help Me Grow initiative and partnerships with the Minnesota Association for Infant & Early Childhood Mental Health, a membership organization which promotes the social emotional and mental health of children and support for caregivers through education and advocacy.
+General Public: The department supports the dissemination of information about social-emotional/behavioral development and early childhood mental health to the general public via organizations such as the Center for Inclusive Child Care, the Minnesota Department of Education (MDE) Help Me Grow initiative and the Minnesota Association for Infant & Early Childhood Mental Health, a membership organization which, through education and advocacy, promotes the social emotional and mental health of children and support for caregivers.